Promoting British Values at Bedgrove Junior School:-

 Children are taught about making ‘good’ choices and have a full understanding that they are the ones that make choices about how they act, whether those choices are well made or not.
 This is instilled through our school behaviour policy.

-In Year 6 children take on jobs that help to make the school function well.
+In Upper Key Stage 2 children take on roles and responsibilities that help to make the school function well such as library assistant, peer mentor, house captain or Head Boy/Girl.
 They apply for the roles and so freely choose the way they will contribute to our community.
 Children also participate in groups that help to develop them as citizens.

 Rule of Law